-Single-Parent Households - Any household which contains only one parent will be required to meet the following guidelines.
+1. Single-Parent Households - Any household which contains only one parent will be required to meet the following guidelines.
 This includes households where one parent is temporarily absent from the household, see MS 3025.

-The requirement, at initial application, for a single-parent family is that they work an average of 20 hours per week.
+The requirement for a single-parent family is that they work an average of 20 hours per week.
 A combination of employment activities can be used to meet the required number of hours.

-- Example 1: Christy is a single mother of 2 children, and she is working at a fast-food restaurant 25 hours per week.
+- Example 1: Christy is a single mother of 2 children and she is working at a fast-food restaurant 25 hours per week.
 Christy meets the work requirement of 20 hours per week. - Example 2: Sally works at McDonald's and her weekly hours fluctuate.
-In a 4-week month, she worked 15 hours, 30 hours, 20 hours, and 16 hours.
-She averages 20 hours a week for the month and meets the work requirement. - 2.
-Two-Parent Households The requirement, at initial application, for two-parent families is a combined minimum of 40 hours per week with neither parent working less than an average of 5 hours a week unless one adult is verified as mentally or physically unable to provide care for the children.
+In a 4-week month, she worked 15 hours, 30 hours, twenty hours, and 16 hours.
+She averages 20 hours a week over a month's time and meets the work requirement. - 2.
+Two-Parent Households The requirement for two-parent families is a combined average of 40 hours per week with neither parent working less than an average of 5 hours a week unless one adult is verified as mentally or physically unable to provide care for the children.
 In instances where there is an incapacitated parent in the home the work requirement for the non-incapacitated parent is an average of 20 hours per week.
-The incapacitated parent must provide a doctor's statement verifying that he/she is unable to care for the child. - Example 1: Sue and Ted are married, and both are employed.
+The incapacitated parent must provide a doctor's statement verifying that he/she is unable to care for the child. - Example 1: Sue and Ted are married and both work.
 Sue averages 15 hours per week in an unpaid practicum; Ted averages 25 hours per week at a paying job.
 The family meets the work requirement. - Example 2: Sue and Ted are married.
 Sue works 22 hours per week.
 Ted is off work due to a back injury.
 He has provided a doctor's statement with his anticipated recovery date and that he is unable to care for the child in the home.
-This family meets the work requirement.

-B. An adult, at initial application, who has a verified medical leave and is UNABLE to care for children.
+This family meets the work requirement. - B. An adult who has a verified medical leave and is UNABLE to care for children.
 CCAP Exemption.

-[This is specific to a two (2) parent household.
-A two (2) parent household is-required to provide a doctor's statement to document that the parent seeking the work exemption is unable to care for the child(ren) and include the expected date of recovery.
-At the recertification, both parents would need to be participating in a qualifying activity.
+This is specific to a two-parent household or a single-parent household who gets sick during the certification period.
+A two-parent household OR active one and two-parent households who claim a temporary work exemption are required to provide a doctor's statement to document that the parent seeking the work exemption is unable to care for the child(ren) and include the expected date of recovery.
+If the participant does not provide DCBS/Family Support worker a doctor's statement to extend the expected date of recovery or provider evidence that he/she is working enough hours to meet the work requirement, the CCAP case will discontinue the last day of the first administratively feasible month.